qwiklabs-org/horizon-sdv/workloads/android/pipelines/builds/cts_builder/README.md

 This pipeline builds the Android Automotive Compatibility Test Suite ([CTS](https://source.android.com/docs/compatibility/cts)) test harness from the specified code base.

 The following are examples of the environment variables and Jenkins build parameters that can be used.

+## Prerequisites<a name="prerequisites"></a>

+One-time setup requirements.

+- Before running this pipeline job, ensure that the following template has been created by running the corresponding job:
+  - Docker image template: `Android Workflows/Environment/Docker Image Template`

 ## Environment Variables/Parameters <a name="environment-variables"></a>